🐎

 What is Kentucky's state income tax rate in 2026?

-Kentucky has a flat state income tax rate of 4.5% (2026), lowered from previous rates in 2024.
-However, military retirement pay is 100% exempt from this tax.
+Kentucky has a flat state income tax rate of 3.5% for 2026, cut from 4.0%.
+The first $31,110 of military retirement pay per year is exempt from this tax.
 You'll only pay this rate on other taxable income like civilian wages or business income.
 Social Security benefits are also exempt from Kentucky state tax.

 What are the major military bases in Kentucky?